A Collection of Quant Riddles With Answers

 You can expand this question to determine, for example, the time of the first impact or, is there such a thing as (and if so what is it,) a minimum speed the Bee needs to travel at in order to be able to perform this feat?

-picture of an sock 52.
-Quickie: 100 black and white socks are in a drawer.
+52. Quickie: 100 black and white socks are in a drawer.
 How many socks must you pull out before you are guaranteed to have a pair?

 Generalize to socks of N different colors.